Expense management

 Volopay is a complete financial management solution that offers an expense management platform through which companies can not only make payments but also track, monitor, and control all types of expenses such as reimbursements.

-Here are some of the features that Volopay’s reimbursement module allows businesses to do:
+Here are some of the features that Volopay’s employee reimbursement software module allows businesses to do:

 1. Real-time submissions